Selling a house without an estate agent is achievable, but is it a matter of saving pennies but costing pounds?

 There is absolutely nothing stopping you from selling your property online.
-In fact, there are several excellent online services and free tools available to help you do so.
-However, you should still have an understanding of how property sales operate, the specifics of your local market and the legal issues involved.
+There are several excellent online services and free tools available to help you do so.
+First, however, you should still understand how property sales operate, the specifics of your local market and the legal issues involved.

 What should I do if I can’t sell my house?

 The typical cost of an Internet property listing is only £100 to £500, so cutting your losses and switching to an estate agent shouldn’t be a financial disaster.
 However, before you do that, you may want to search for online property forums and discussion boards, as they can often put you in touch with people looking for a property just like yours.

 It’s also important not to disregard the offline world just because you have decided on selling a house without an Estate Agent.
 Flyers, word of mouth, newspaper listings and open house events can all work hand-in-hand with your digital marketing strategy – finding you serious buyers far more quickly.

 If you have exhausted all your marketing options, searching ‘can’t sell my house on a major search engine will provide you with a list of so-called ‘buy my house’ companies.
 If you are determined to avoid estate agents and the charges they bring, these services could be the answer.
 They have relationships with buyers and investors throughout the UK and beyond, and they will deal with the entire house buying process on your behalf.
 Find a company that doesn’t charge you upfront fees for their services, and you could save yourself a small fortune while securing the quick sale you’re seeking.

 Whether or not you should consider selling your home privately, selling a house without an Estate Agent will depend on your circumstances.
 For example, if money is tight and you need every penny to settle your mortgage or purchase your next home, you might want to consider selling privately.
 However, it would help if you prepared yourself for a stressful and time-consuming process.